Revival (TV series): Release

-Revival premeired on June 12, 2025, on Syfy in the United States and CTV Sci-Fi Channel in Canada with each episode made available to stream on Peacock and Crave one week after they aired.
+Revival premiered on June 12, 2025, on Syfy in the United States and CTV Sci-Fi Channel in Canada with each episode made available to stream on Peacock and Crave one week after they aired.

 Dynamic Television distributes the series internationally, with Sky UK acquiring the series for the United Kingdom and Ireland; Universal Networks for France, Spain, Portugal, Poland, and the Balkans; Cosmote TV for Greece; Tivibu for Turkey; and Foxtel for Australia.
 The series premiered on Sky Max in the United Kingdom on October 12, 2025.
+The series was released on Netflix on August 24, 2026.

 Reception

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 89% based on 18 critic reviews.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 90% based on 21 critic reviews, with an average rating of 6.8/10.
 The website's critical consensus reads, "Revival capitalizes on its crackerjack concept with an entertaining tonal variety, bolstered by Melanie Scrofano's captivating lead performance."
 Metacritic gave the series a weighted average score of 71 based on 8 critic reviews, indicating "generally favourable reviews".

 The first episode aired on Syfy in the United States and was simulcast on USA Network with a combined 238,000 viewers.
 The eighth episode aired on Syfy with 106,000 viewers and the ninth episode aired with 94,000 viewers.
+While the cable viewership was considered lackluster, the series reportedly performed better on streaming services, with it becoming the #1 most watched series on Peacock during the week that the series premiered.